xFutte/futte-newspaper/README.md

 Config.BuyNewspaperText = 'Buy newspaper' -- Text shown with qb-target
 Config.BuyNewspaperIcon = 'fas fa-newspaper' -- Icon shown with qb-target
 Config.Price = 100 -- Price of buying the newspaper
+Config.AmountOfNews = 10 -- Amount of news to be fetched from the database
+Config.AmountOfSentences = 10 -- Amount of prison sentences to be fetched from the database
 ```